57th/60th Battalion (Australia): New Guinea

-The Japanese command at Wewak discovered the Tsili-Tsili airfield and launched preemptive attacks on 15 and 16 August 1943.
+The Japanese command at Wewak eventually discovered the secret Tsili-Tsili airfield and launched preemptive attacks on 15 and 16 August 1943.
 The bombing raids, including a kamikaze act on a church parade, inflicted many Australian and American casualties, but the raids overall did little damage to the airfield.
-Between 17 and 21 August 1943, Allied forces launched a series of large air attacks that first bombed and then strafed all four Japanese airfields around Wewak (at Wewak and satellite airfields at Boram, Dagua and But), heavily damaging many aircraft and facilities.
+Therefore, between 17 and 21 August 1943, Allied forces were able to launch a series of large air attacks that first bombed and then strafed all four Japanese airfields around Wewak (at Wewak and satellite airfields at Boram, Dagua and But), heavily damaging many aircraft and facilities.
 Fighter escorts for the bombers came from Tsili Tsili.
+The 57th/60th Battalion remained on guard and construction duty at Tsili Tsili while these Allied air attacks were being launched.

 As a result of these coordinated bombing raids, Japan lost air superiority over New Guinea for the remainder of the war.

 Meanwhile, the airfield at Tsili Tsili continued to function as both an offensive base and a supply base.
 It was capable not only of launching USAAF Fifth Air Force and Royal Australian Air Force fighter squadrons into the air, but also of landing dozens of the Douglas C-47 Skytrain supply planes (known colloquially at the time as the "bully beefs") every day.

 Following the successful completion of the Salamaua–Lae campaign and the establishment of the Tsili Tsili airbase, both contingents of the 15th Brigade moved back to Port Moresby in September 1943.
 The 57th/60th remained in Port Moresby until early in 1944 when the 15th Brigade was detached from the 3rd Division and placed under the command of the 7th Division to participate in the Finisterre Range campaign, specifically in the Markham and Ramu valleys.
 (The bulk of the 7th Division had been brought back to Australia by John Curtin following their successful campaign against the Vichy French in the Syria–Lebanon campaign, and had further distinguished themselves along the Kokoda Track.)
 The 57th/60th and their equipment arrived by plane at Dumpu in the Ramu Valley, on 7 January 1944.
-This was the first time that all three battalions, the 24th, the 57th/60th and the 58th/59th Australian Infantry Battalions, had been brought together to form up for battle in New Guinea as the 15th Brigade in its entirety, despite all having been attached to the 15th Brigade, under Brigadier Heathcote Hammer, since their departure from Victoria.
+This was the first time that all three battalions, the 24th, the 57th/60th and the 58th/59th Australian Infantry Battalions, had been brought together to form up for battle in New Guinea as the 15th Brigade in its entirety under Brigadier Heathcote Hammer, despite all having been attached to the 15th Brigade since their departure from Australia.